Ephraim Avigdor Speiser

-Ephraim Avigdor Speiser (January 24, 1902 – June 15, 1965) was a Polish-born American Assyriologist.
+Ephraim Avigdor Speiser (January 24, 1902 – June 15, 1965) was a Polish-born American Assyriologist and translator of the Torah.
 He discovered the ancient site of Tepe Gawra in 1927 and supervised its excavation between 1931 and 1938.

 Speiser was married to Sue Gimbel Dannenbaum, granddaughter of Charles Gimbel of the Gimbel Brothers.
 They had two children together, Jean and Joel.

 Early life

 Speiser was born in Skalat, Galicia (then in Austrian Poland, now Ukraine) on January 24, 1902.
 He went to school in Lemberg (later called Lwow, now Lviv), attending the Imperial Gymnasium of Lemberg and later graduating from the College of Lemberg in 1918.
 Two years later, at the age of 18, he emigrated to the United States and eventually became a US citizen in 1926.

 In the United States, Speiser received his M.A. in Semitics at the University of Pennsylvania in 1923, studying under J.A.
 Montgomery and Max Margolis.
 He continued his studies under Max Margolis and earned his Ph.D. from Dropsie College in Philadelphia in 1924.